Feast of the Cross: Malankara Syrian Orthodox Church

+Roman Catholic Church

+In the liturgy of the Roman Catholic church, the readings in the Holy Mass for the feast of the Exaltation of the Holy Cross draw a comparison between the bronze serpent of Numbers 21, which was raised up on a pole so that all who looked upon it would be cured of the deadly poison of venomous snakes, and John 3:14–15, "And just as Moses lifted up the serpent in the desert, so must the Son of Man be lifted up, so that everyone who believes in him may have eternal life."
+If the feast falls on a Sunday, its Mass readings are used instead of those for the occurring Sunday in Ordinary Time.

-Related Observances
+Related observances

 6 March

 On 6 March, the liturgical calendar of the Eastern Orthodox Church, commemorates the Uncovering of the Precious Cross and the Precious Nails by Empress Saint Helen—that is to say, the anniversary of the actual discovery; the date for the feast on 14 September was determined by the consecration of the Church of the Holy Sepulchre.
 This is a lesser feast, and does not have any of the liturgical peculiarities of the feast of 14 September.

 3 May

 The General Roman Calendar before 1960 contained the Feast of the Finding of the Holy Cross (Roodmas) on 3 May.
-It commemorated the founding of the True Cross by Saint Helena, the mother of the emperor Constantine With the reorganisation of the liturgical calendar by his Motu proprio Rubricarum instructum of Pope John XXIII (1960), the Feast of the Finding of the Cross, was celebrated only in some regions.
+It commemorated the finding of the True Cross by Saint Helena, the mother of the emperor Constantine.
+With the reorganisation of the liturgical calendar by his Motu proprio Rubricarum instructum of Pope John XXIII (1960), the Feast of the Finding of the Cross was celebrated only in some regions.
 Meanwhile, the finding of the True cross is also commemorated at the Feast of the Exaltation of the Cross on 14 September.